atulvarshneya/quantum-computing/blogs/Early Algorithms - 01 Deutsch-Jozsa Algorithm.md

 The core ideas behind Deutsch's algorithm are the following.
 Each of these are explained  with rigor in the next section.

-1. **Superposition**: It creates a superposition in the inut so it presents both the possible inputs to the function simultaneously.
+1. **Superposition**: It creates a superposition in the inut so it presents both the possible inputs to the oracle simultaneously.
-2. **Phase kick-back**: This is a trick used often in quantum algorithms where the output value of the function leads to the change in the phase of the corresponding input.
+2. **Phase kick-back**: This is a trick used often in quantum algorithms where the output value of the oracle leads to the change in the phase of the corresponding input.
 Note that the inputs leading to output of 0 and inputs with output of 1 develop different phase.
 As mentioned above, the two inputs with the updated phases exist simultaneously.
 3. **Interference**: Having done these steps, the final step engineers an interference among the states of the input qubit such that the state converges to a single definite value (i.e., either $\ket{0}$ or $\ket{1}$), thus the measurement extracts that answer with 100% certainity.

 Lets now get into the specifics of the algorithm.